fallopian tube blockage typically prevents successful passage of the egg to the sperm, or the fertilized egg to the

 rates, for any procedure you are considering.

-Hysterosalpingography may be performed 3 to 6 months after surgery, to
+Hysterosalpingography may be done 3 to 6 months after surgery, to

 check whether the tubes have been opened.